ProPublica retracts key claim against Trump pick for CIA director

 "We erroneously assumed that this was an effort by Mitchell or the agency to conceal the gender of the single official involved," he wrote. "[I]t is now clear that Mitchell was referring to two different people."

 The New York Times, which published a similar story to the ProPublica article on Feb.
-2 of last year reported Tuesday that Haspel was chief of base when another Al Qaeda suspect, Abd al-Rahim al-Nashiri, was waterboarded three times during interrogations.
+2, 2017, reported Tuesday that Haspel was chief of base when another Al Qaeda suspect, Abd al-Rahim al-Nashiri, was waterboarded three times during interrogations.

 The Thailand prison closed in December 2002 and Haspel returned to Washington.
 Three years later, she reportedly pushed her supervisors to destroy tapes of Zubaydah's interrogations.
-Engelberg, the Propublica editor-in-chief, said that his publication "did accurately report" on Haspel's role during the al-Nashiri interrogation and in the destruction of the Zubaydah tapes.
+Engelberg, the ProPublica editor-in-chief, said that his publication "did accurately report" on Haspel's role during the al-Nashiri interrogation and in the destruction of the Zubaydah tapes.

-Former CIA Director John Brennan has declined to say what Haspel's exact role was in the interrogation program, but he told NBC News Tuesday that she has a "lot of integrity" and has tried to carry out her agency duties "when asked to do difficult things in challenging times."
+Former CIA Director John Brennan has declined to say what Haspel's exact role was in the interrogation program, but he told NBC News on Tuesday that she has a "lot of integrity" and has tried to carry out her agency duties "when asked to do difficult things in challenging times."

 In the same interview, Brennan predicted Haspel would be confirmed.
 "Gina is a very competent professional who I think deserves the chance to take the seat," he said.